MNiMORPH/core-piston/README.md

 ***Bottom side of top plastic component of core piston.*** *Screws pass between the three holes shown here, through the rubber gasket, and into the bottom plastic component (shown above).
 The angled edges of this component force the rubber gasket to bend towards the bottom of the piston, pinning it to the mating angled faces on the bottom plastic component.
 This ensures that the piston may extrude the core, but locks it against sliding downwards.*

+### Top

+This top portion of the piston is counterintuitively called ["Plug Base"](https://github.com/umn-earth-surface/core-piston/blob/master/Plug_Base_MultiHole.STL).
+Again, maybe we'll change the name.
+Or maybe not.

 ![Top of top](images/top-3Dmodel-top-core-base.png)